Marie Antoinette, the Love of a King

 Marie Antoinette, the Love of a King (Marie Antoinette – Das Leben einer Königin) is a 1922 German silent historical drama film directed by Rudolf Meinert and starring Diana Karenne, Maria Reisenhofer and Gustav May.
 The film depicts the life of Marie Antoinette, Queen of France, during the years leading up to and during the French Revolution in which she was executed.

+Plot

+Marie Antoinette's life story during the French Revolution.